pbmoses/go-tools/kube/README.md

-# DO NOT PUT GENERATED SECRETS IN GIT!!!
+# DO NOT STORE GENERATED SECRETS IN GIT!!!
 # Utilize the external Secrets Operator + Vault or similar.
 DO NOT STORE SECRETS IN GIT

 ## Requirements